 Image Source: Anastassia Elias

-Alexa Meade paints humans or objects to to look like 2D photographs.
-She paints directly on her subjects and manipulates the shadows in a way, that when it is photographed, it turns 2D.
+Alexa Meade paints humans or objects to look like 2D photographs.
+She paints directly on her subjects and manipulates the shadows in a way that when it is photographed, it turns 2D.
 Want more?
 Check out these artworks that are totally not photographs.

 Image Source: Alexa Meade

 Cecilia Webber uses human bodies to create her digital photographic images, specifically naked human bodies painted strategically to create repetitive patterns that reflect a plant or creature for one of her many masterpieces.

 Image Source: Cecilia Webber

 Frederic McSwain created this portrait as a tribute to his friend, Tobias Wong, a Canadian artist and designer who died from suicide (while sleepwalking).
 The portrait was made using 13,138 dice – one for each day of Tobias’ short 35 years.

 Cornelia Konrad’s works are inspired by land art, and she is widely known for her site-specific art.
 She brings art outdoors by choosing a specific place and installing her structures, floating in mid-air!

 Erika Iris Simmons uses old cassette tapes to create popular celebrity portraits.
 She likes to preserve old technologies such as cassette tapes that are no longer being used.
 With the tapes, she recreates portraits of celebrities such as John Lennon or Marilyn Monroe.